The Art of the Perfect Title Tag

 Here are a few other brilliant and insightful articles on Perfecting the Art of the Perfect Title Tag for your reading pleasure:

 - Forgotten Art of Creating Good Title Tags

 - Eight Tips for the Perfect Title Tag

 - Ten Timely Tips for Terrific Title Tags

 - Crafting Title Tags for Ranking & Conversions

 You are now officially ready to artistically craft the perfect title tag for your business, your service, your geographic location and your target persona.
-If you have perfected the perfect title tag template that can work in any situation, I’d love to here about it.
-Feel free to leave your comments below.
+If you have perfected the perfect title tag template that can work in any situation, tell us about it at firstname.lastname@example.org.